- Politics and Social Issues

 When I was 17, my family was vacationing in Deer Isle Maine on the 4th of July.
 We were delighted to watch a "real" 4th of July parade there, complete with an antique fire truck, decorated bikes and babies with flags.
 It seemed a magical moment with a kind of simple national pride I didn't remember experiencing when I grew up.
 My family talked about that fifteen-minute parade for years afterwards as one of the highlights of that vacation.

 When I got married, we moved to Florida and celebrated our first 4th of July with people in my husband's lab, most of whom were scientists from other countries.
 It was July 4, 1994, so it wasn't too long after the fall of the Berlin Wall and the end of the Cold War.
-The Russian scientist and his family were some of the first Russians I had ever met.
-Because we'd never had them in California, we went out and bought sparklers, which seemed like wonderful forbidden fun.
+The Russian scientist and his family that came to our 4th of July were some of the first Russians I had ever met.
+Because we'd never had the opportunity to have sparklers in California, we went out and some, which seemed like wonderful forbidden fun.
 Our favorite moment from that holiday was watching the children of our Russian and Palestinian friends wave sparklers around saying, "I love America!"
-The irony of that moment is one my husband and I remember every year.

 Everything is Bigger in Texas